 “The good news is poor work-life balance in the United States doesn’t seem to translate into poor quality of life overall.
 Americans were in the top half of the pack in the “life satisfaction” ranking, and the U.S. was No. 1 in after-tax household income.”

-World Wildlife Fund in a publication notes that there must be a balance between meeting today’s needs and stewardship for better sustainability.
-In prescribes that countries aim for a Human Development Index score (today’s needs) of at least .800 and an ecological footprint (sustainability) of less than 1.8 global hectares per person.
-Peru was the only country to fit in the sustainability box at the time of the WWF study.
+World Wildlife Fund International states that there must be a balance between meeting needs for society’s existence and stewardship for better sustainability for tomorrow’s world.
+It prescribes that countries aim for a Human Development Index score (today’s needs) of at least .800 and an ecological footprint (sustainability) of less than 1.8 global hectares per person.

 Michael Wolff & Company, Inc., Wolff et al.